sentry07/vscode-crestron-splus/README.md

 *  [Automatic API file generation for SIMPL# libraries](#api-auto-build-and-auto-complete)
 *  Snippets for many SIMPL+ functions

-The extension also add teh following:
+The extension also adds the following:
 * [Extension Commands](#extension-commands)
 * [Extension Settings](#extension-settings)
 * [Keybindings and Menus](#keybindings-and-menus)